ec-jrc/pyPoseidon/README.md

 Framework for Hydrological simulations
 =======================================

-This is a development project utilising multiple solvers (currently DELFT3D, SCHISM to follow soon) for considering storm surge.
+This is a development project utilising multiple solvers (currently DELFT3D, SCHISM) for considering storm surge.
 The purpose is to create a simple, portable and transparent way of setting up, running and analysing hydrodynamic computations through python scripts and Jupyter Notebooks (http://jupyter.org).
 See Notebooks in examples/ and Notebooks/ for relevant prototypes.

 ## Instalation